ahaldane/ndarray_ducktypes/doc/duckprint.md

     `precision`, `sign` etc).
 This will validate any relevant options which the user has changed, and return a list of options it didn't handle.

-In many cases it will be desirable to re-use or subclass the `ElementFormatter`s already defined in `duckprint`, which are `BoolFormatter`, `IntegerFormatter`, `FloatingFormatter`, `ComplexFloatingFormatter`, `DatetimeFormatter`, `TimedeltaFormatter`, `SubArrayFormatter`, `StructuredFormatter`,
+In many cases it will be possible to re-use or subclass the `ElementFormatter`s already defined in `duckprint`, which are `BoolFormatter`, `IntegerFormatter`, `FloatingFormatter`, `ComplexFloatingFormatter`, `DatetimeFormatter`, `TimedeltaFormatter`, `SubArrayFormatter`, `StructuredFormatter`,